 - The Laser Technologies Group develops novel rapid laser manufacturing technologies for 2D and 3D materials processing, functionalization and printing.
 We also specialize in versatile advanced manufacturing sensors and diagnostics for real-time quality control and quality assurance.

-- The Materials Discovery Group is exploring ways to incorporate novel materials into manufacturing processes using data science and hierarchical integration of materials.
+- The Applied Energy Materials Group is exploring ways to incorporate novel materials into manufacturing processes using data science and hierarchical integration of materials.

 - The Thermal Science Group is studying energy intensive manufacturing processes such as the drying of slurries for batteries and the photo-thermal curing of large plastic parts.
 Through modeling and experimentation, we are improving the efficiency of these and other processes and finding ways to utilize renewable sources of heat to power industrial manufacturing.